10 awesome playhouses that your children will love

 “Our little girl totally adores her playhouse; she spends hours in it with her dolls cooking them nice meals with her toy kitchen, or reading them stories whilst sitting in her little chair.”

 Cristina maximises the brightness of ‘butterfly cottage’ by using a light pink exterior with a white trim, and vinyl flower stickers.
 Multi-coloured bunting around the front of the playhouse features an assortment of cute illustrated creatures, which are a great inspiration for stories and make-believe.

 Cristina’s daughter loves the playhouse so much that they're even looking at bigger models of this playhouse once she grows out of this one!

 James created ‘Beekeeper’s Cottage’ for his children, and designed it to fit in beautifully with the rest of the family garden.
 Decorative window boxes give a rustic country house feel, and the dream catcher hanging from the gable adds a touch of mystical chic.

 The cottage’s muted colour scheme gives a calm, restful feeling, and a delicate butterfly on the front door adds to the aura of relaxed beauty.
 This double storey Snowdrop playhouse is ready to be filled with smiles and happy memories - we bet that James’s children never want to leave it!

-There’s a great view from the window of the playhouse to a sunken trampoline and putting green at the bottom of the garden.
-Samantha feels that putting it all together was definitely worth the effort.
+There’s a great view from the window of the playhouse over the rest of the garden where the kids have a sunken trampoline and golf putting green.
+Samantha feels that creating this outdoor playzone was definitely worth the effort.
 The kids love it, and it’s been an enormous success.
 We agree, and reckon that most children would be delighted to play there.

 Kristina is expecting a second baby, and the family have recently moved house.
 They wanted to give the playhouse as a gift to their first child as a little treat for taking to the changes in her life so amazingly.
 They’ve certainly done it in style.
 Kristina says: